Missing Monument I-IV, Cup, Sprue, Gate, Vent, Base

 Missing Monuments I & IV

-ARTIST TEXT:
+ARTIST TEXT

 For the four sculptures in the Missing Monuments series, the artist gathers the elements of the lost-wax process of making bronze sculptures into self-referential totems of the methodology.
 The Cup, Sprue, Gate, & Vent are the parts of the production usually removed in fashioning the final sculpture.
 Here these very elements come together in a series of modest ensembles and are suggestive of the missing monuments they might bring into being.
 These charming sculptures are purposefully mysterious and elemental.
 Their shape seems to have a lost indiscernible purpose, a supposition bolstered by the aged patina on a rough bronze surface.
 They repeat a shape hearkening back to an Ur sculpture, but what is it?
 The size of the pouring cup is monumental, the wood base is a sober pedestal top, but the monument is missing.
 This is the end-game for lost wax sculpture, where the elements themselves resolve into a sculpture both illuminating and mystifying.
 Choksi’s works have often derived their meaning from presenting acts of absenting and this series of bronze sculptures is no different.